Tanishq-Raina/AI-Code-Explainer/frontend/readme_frontend.txt

   - Output panel with execution results
   - Hint modal with progressive revelation (Level 1 -> 2 -> 3)
   - Hint usage tracking (feeds hint-weighted success rate)
+  - "Was this hint helpful?" thumbs-up/thumbs-down rating attached to every hint modal — submits to POST /api/feedback so the backend can persist `user_feedback` on the originating submission

 Output Validation:
   When submitting, the frontend compares actual output against expected